The five stages of the method

 Fixed-fee per project, deposit on order.
 You know what you pay before you sign.

-A known cost upfront, without drift or surprise mid-mission.
+A known cost upfront, without drift or surprise mid-engagement.

 No recycled template.
-Each mission starts from the real issue, not a prefabricated model.
+Each mission starts from your real situation, not a prefabricated model.

 The real problem identified, not the visible symptom.
 A direction rather than a task list.

-The engagement succeeds when your teams run it alone, not when we leave.
+The engagement succeeds when your teams run it alone.
+That is when we leave.

 An internal sponsor trained, indicators delivered, a model your teams operate themselves.